-Welcome to Rowan at Home, our new series to give you a glimpse into Rowan University, our campus culture, and the lives of our students, while we’re practicing social distancing to protect society from the spread of COVID-19.
+Welcome to our series to give you a glimpse into Rowan University, our campus culture, and the lives of our students, while we’re practicing social distancing to protect society from the spread of COVID-19.
 Today’s story is from Rachel Rumsby, a freshman holed up in her house in Bergen County, NJ, during spring break.
 Rachel is a dual major in communication studies and public relations who normally lives in Mimosa Hall.

 My favorite ways to spend my time are baking and eating baked goods.
 I like to make sweet treats in any kind of weather or circumstance.
 The recipe I am going to share with you today is called the Depression Cake.
 The recipe’s ingredients would have been accessible during the Great Depression, hence the name.
 From my current experience during the coronavirus outbreak, most shelves are bare, so this is the perfect time to make this cake!
 This cake is dairy free.
 It can be made as a full cake, cupcakes, mini cupcakes, or a layer cake.
 In this instance I have made cupcakes!